TRReeve/airflow-k8s-helm/NOTES.md

 - Use the [Kubernetes Pod Operator](https://airflow.apache.org/docs/stable/kubernetes.html) to run jobs contained in docker containers this lets you pretty much run anything you want as a process.

+###### Why not shared file system?
+- Another way of deploying airflow containers is creating a shared file system to share between all the system components e.g Amazon EFS.
+The reason why this wasn't done was

+- Having done both the shared file system and rebuild containers option I've found it's a lot easier to manage and know what's actually deployed and test using a fully immutable build.

+- It's a lot easier/possible to roll back with immutable builds

+- The implementations across different clouds make things tricky and would bring in dependencies on different provisioners for readwritemany volumes.

 ######Roll your own container
 You can bake your own container completely seperate to the reevedata/airflow-kubernetes containers.
 They just have to contain